Lionsberg/lionsberg-wiki/Lionsberg Wiki Books/Pass The Flame/Pass The Flame - Illuminating the Way Beyond the Meta Crisis.md

 "That is a wonderful question," the Builder replied.
 "Let us review the [[Plans and Specifications]] together and see, perhaps you could help improve them."
 They explored the design for a large cobblestone Main Street coming off Town Square, with local shops to provision the families of [[The Great City]].
 As they talked, the grocer and the Builder began excitedly drawing plans for the layout of the store, the discussing the [[Supply Chains]] that would provision it.

 The next day the Builder climbed the [[Way]] up to the [[Sacred Mountain]] as he did every day, studying and praying over the Plans and [[Progress]], and asking God to reveal and direct their [[Next Steps]].
 As he was praying, a childhood friend from The Valley who had grown up alongside the Builder approached him and startled him out of his prayers.
 "I have been praying on [[The Mountain]] this morning," the friend said abruptly.
 "I hoped I would find you here.
 I am deeply troubled by your dangerous plan to build this City."
 He also cared deeply about the town, but felt strongly that any plan for Hope needed to involve working to transform The Valley below from within.
 "Your creative ideas are dangerous.
-You are up here trying to build a City in the clouds, while we are down in the trenches of The Valley fighting the true battle.
-God did not tell me to build a City on a Hill, God told me we need to rebuild Boundaries and Protections against the threats [[At Hand]].
+You are up here trying to build a City in the Clouds, while we are down In The Trenches of The Valley fighting the true battle.
+God did not tell me to build a City on a Hill, God told me we need to rebuild the Boundaries and Protections against the [[Existential Threats]] [[At Hand]].
 We should not be wasting Time even thinking about the [[New]] until the [[Existing Order]] is secure."

 The Builder put his hand on his friends back.
 His friend was angry and stiff.
 "I agree with you brother that we must build boundaries for The Valley below.
 The threats at hand are indeed Great.
 I am a Builder and I know well how to build boundaries.
 Perhaps God has laid a [[Diversity]] of plans on the hearts of those uniquely called to [[Embody]] and [[Enact]] them.
 Perhaps what God has shown you is Wise, Right, and Good and needs to happen, and what God has shown me is Right and Good too.
 I bear witness with the Wisdom of your plan and would be glad to [[Help]] you.
 Would you be willing to help me as well?
 Perhaps we could share teams and logistics as we work to fortify the Old and build the New together."